 A smartphone is not just a phone.
 You don’t use it just for making calls and receiving text messages.
 It is a small computer that keeps you connected with your family, friends and the world at large through numerous online services.
 But it is also a device with a camera and a microphone that you have next to you at all times.
 Turning this hardware into a surveillance tool is much easier and effective than you think.

 According to telecommunications expert Dmitry Fedotov, to gain total control of someone’s phone, an attacker needs just the following:

 What is SS7 and should it worry you?

 The key part is the last three characters – SS7.
-Short for Signaling System 7, this is a communications protocol used by all mobile carriers and network across the world.
+Short for Signalling System 7, this is a communications protocol used by all mobile carriers and network across the world.
 Its purpose is to allow accurate billing for services performed by one operator’s network for another one’s client.
 It makes roaming possible, as well as calling and texting when you are not in the coverage of one of your carrier’s cell towers.